stormpath/stormpath-sdk-java/docs/source/forwarded-request.rst

 ``name``
 """"""""

-The single value claim is named ``account`` by default.
+The single value claim is named ``user`` by default.
 You can change this name if you prefer by setting the ``stormpath.zuul.account.header.jwt.valueClaim.name`` config property.
 For example:

 .. code-block:: yaml